Fueling Your Propane Fire Pit Table & Gas Fire Pit Table

 There is no need to stay chilly or remain stuck inside during the cooler months.
-A nice cozy fire pit table is just the trick to keeping you, your family and your guests warm and entertained in your outdoor living room.
+A nice cozy propane fire pit table or gas fire pit table is just the trick to keeping you, your family and your guests warm and entertained in your outdoor living room.

 Fire pit tables come in lots of sizes and styles that will suit your individual needs.
 Enjoy picking and choosing a style that is right for you but make sure you make the correct choice of fuel source for your fire pit table.

 Fire pit tables can use wood (the classic fire pit fuel)as well as propane and natural gas.
 Each source has its own pros and cons to consider.
 The following is a short list of considerations to be made:

 Wood is inexpensive and can give off a pleasing scent depending on the wood type.
 The crackle of the fire is appealing but can also be dangerous if the fire “crackles” too much.
 Wood burning also gives off noxious smoke that is toxic to the air and to those sitting too close to the fire.
 Lighting the wood can be tedious and difficult at times.
 Extinguishing a wood fire can be tricky as areas of the burned wood may still be hot enough to ignite if the right conditions are present.
 The remaining ashes must be periodically cleaned from the fire pit table in order for it to work correctly.
 If you do choose a wood burning fire pit table, be sure that table is out in the open and away from buildings and other flammable materials.
 Of all the fuel sources, wood burning is the least safe.